ESGI-69/challenge-node-vue/README.md

 ## Launch the tests

 Theses tests are launched in the CI/CD pipeline, but you can launch them locally for ensuring that your code is clean.

+Before launching the tests, you need to install the dependencies of the project (see the [Set the project ready for development](#set-the-project-ready-for-development) section for more details).
+You also need to launch the docker containers (see the [Set the project ready for development](#set-the-project-ready-for-development) section for more details) and have an empty migrated database.

 - You can launch the tests with
   ```bash